OpenBankingUK/read-write-api-docs-pub/docs/v4.0.1/profiles/vrp-profile.md

 ### Payment Restrictions

-The standard provides a set of conrol parameters that may be specified as part of the VRP Consent.
+The standard provides a set of control parameters that may be specified as part of the VRP Consent.
 These control parameters set limits for the payment orders that can be created by the TPP for a given VRP.

 In addition to the control parameters defined in this standard ASPSPs may implement additional control parameters, limits and restrictions for non-sweeping VRPs.